 What is the long-term outlook?

-Blepharitis usually does not cause serious vision problems.
-Sometimes blepharoconjunctivitis can spread to involve the cornea, the clear window of the eye, leading to scarring and vision loss.
-Make sure to visit an eye doctor if you are concerned about any eye condition.
+Blepharitis and styes usually don’t cause serious vision problems.
+Sometimes blepharocpnjunctivits can spread to involve the cornea, the clear window of the eye, leading to scarring and vision loss.
+Make sure to visit an eye doctor if you are concerned about a stye or any eye condition.